-CORPORATE GOVERNANCE MATTERS Director Independence
+CORPORATE GOVERNANCE MATTERS

+Director Independence

-Our Board of Directors has reviewed the independence of our continuing directors and the nominees for election to the Board at the 2011 Annual Meeting of Shareholders under the applicable standards of the NASDAQ Stock Market.
+Our Board of Directors has reviewed the independence of our continuing directors and the nominees for election to the Board at the 2012 Annual Meeting of Shareholders under the applicable standards of the NASDAQ Stock Market.
 Based on this review, our Board of Directors determined that each of the following directors is independent under the NASDAQ listing standards:

-- (1) Robert Feitler

-- (3) David R. Zimmer
+- (1) Thomas W. Florsheim, Jr. - (3) David R. Zimmer

-- (2) Michael J. Koss
+(2) Michael J. Koss

-Based on such standards, Harold M. Stratton II and Frank J. Krejci are the only directors who are not independent because Mr. Stratton is our Chief Executive Officer and Mr. Krejci is our President and Chief Operating Officer.
+Based on such standards, Harold M. Stratton II and Frank J. Krejci are the only directors who are not independent because Mr. Stratton is our former Chief Executive Officer (he retired from such role effective September 1, 2012) and Mr. Krejci is our current President and Chief Executive Officer.